AOEpeople/TYPO3-Extra-Cache/README.txt

 2) How does this extension works?
+	2.1) Save content to staticCache
+		1. TYPO3-Frontend must be called (normaly) via index.php
+		2. At the End of the page-generation-process, nc_staticfilecache will create (if possible) a staticCache- and database-entry. nc_staticfilecache provides some hooks to modify the content, which should be cached.
+This extension uses that hooks, to modify the content, so that we can e.g. support different FE-usergroups.

+	2.2) LOAD statically cached content
-	1. TYPO3-Frontend must be called via index.php
+		1. TYPO3-Frontend must be called (normaly) via index.php
 		2. 'preprocessRequest'-Hook in tslib/index_ts.php will be used, to check, if the request can be responsed via statically cached content
 			(the statically cached content must be written before via nc_staticfilecache)
 		3. If statically cached content is available, modify the cached content (if required) and send it to the client

 3) Which interfaces provides this extension?